aashreys/prototyper/README.md

 # Prototyper
-A Figma plugin for automating common Gamepad navigation prototyping.
+A Figma plugin for automating common gamepad navigation patterns.